The God Particle

 A new pan-European initiative involving 18 companies and research organizations has been launched to develop a cloud computing platform to tackle Man’s biggest scientific challenges, including the search for the God Particle.
 This platform will be called the “Helix Nebula – the Science Cloud”, after the large planetary nebula sometimes referred to as the Eye of God.

 The ability to process large amounts of data at low cost is what makes cloud computing an attractive proposition for CERN.
-This feature has enabled Amazon to make a supercomputer using that is much cheaper to operate than its peers (See: (Super)computing On the Cloud) and allowed Dell to contribute to cancer research (See: Fighting Cancer with Cloud Computing).
+This feature has enabled Amazon to make a supercomputer using that is much cheaper to operate than its peers and allowed Dell to contribute to cancer research.

 “CERN’s computing capacity needs to keep up with the enormous amount of data coming from the Large Hadron Collider and we see Helix Nebula – the Science Cloud as a great way of working with industry to meet this challenge,” said Frédéric Hemmer, head of CERN’s IT department.